ianmdesign/fivem-loading-imlxd/README.md

 ## Credits

-This loading screen was created by IanMDesign.
-If you use this loading screen in your FiveM server, please credit IanMDesign in your server's README or website.
+This loading screen was created by Ian McClellan.
+If you use this loading screen in your FiveM server, please credit Ian McClellan in your server's README or website.

 ## License